 5. Foreign Transaction Fees

-If you use a credit card while traveling outside of the country, you may be charged a foreign transaction fee of around 3%.
+If you use a credit card while traveling outside of the country, you may be charged a foreign transaction fee of around 1% to 3%.
 Once very common, these fees are declining in popularity thanks to the rise of cards with no foreign transaction fees.

 If you’re currently chipping away at a balance, you may want to consider taking out a personal loan to pay off your credit card.
-A personal loan won’t have confusing fees and the payback schedule is straightforward.
+This can lower your rate of interest and make your debt less of a burden.